 1972 Tradition is broken as Fiddler on the Roof becomes the longest-running Broadway production, its 3,225 performances allowing it to surpass the previous record set by Life With Father.
-The Jerry Bock-Sheldon Harnick-Joseph Stein musical, based on Sholem Aleichem stories of "Tevye and His Daughters," has reportedly been playing at a loss for over a year in an attempt to break the long-run record and will soon close up shop.
+The Jerry Bock-Sheldon Harnick-Joseph Stein musical, based on Sholem Aleichem stories of Tevye and His Daughters, had reportedly been playing at a loss for over a year in an attempt to break the long-run record and soon closes up shop.

-1980 After playing 12 performances at Broadway's Morosco Theatre, Billy Bishop Goes to War transfers to Off-Broadway's Theater de Lys.
-The musical, written and composed by John Gray in collaboration with Eric Peterson, was inspired by the book "Winged Warfare," in which a young pilot named Billy Bishop recounts his service during World War I.
+1980 After playing 12 performances at Broadway's Morosco Theatre, Billy Bishop Goes to War transfers to Off-Broadway's Theatre de Lys.
+The musical, written and composed by John Gray in collaboration with Eric Peterson, was inspired by the book Winged Warfare, in which a young pilot named Billy Bishop recounts his service during World War I.

-1999 Audiences attending the New York Shakespeare Festival's first preview of The Taming of the Shrew starring Allison Janney today at Central Park's Delacorte Theater will also enjoy its $4.35 million renovation.
-Changes include traps in the stage, re-built walkways under the seating for the actors, streamlined concession areas, new cedar siding, new bleachers and seating.
+1999 Audiences attending the New York Shakespeare Festival's first preview of The Taming of the Shrew starring Allison Janney at Central Park's Delacorte Theater also enjoy its $4.35 million renovation.
+Changes include traps in the stage, re-built walkways under the seating for the actors, streamlined concession areas, new cedar siding, and new bleachers and seating.

-2015 The world premiere of On Your Feet!, the musical based on the lives of Gloria and Emilio Estefan, opens at Chicago's Oriental Theatre.
+2015 The world premiere of On Your Feet!, the musical based on the lives of Gloria and Emilio Estefan, opens at Chicago's Oriental Theatre (now the James M. Nederlander Theatre).
 Ana Villafañe and Josh Segarra star.
-The production will transfer to Broadway a few months later.
+The production transfers to Broadway a few months later.